 The next day the Inspector, Count Otto, and Zellen go to the castle to find the vampires.
 They see a bat and the inspector starts blazing away at it.
 As they search the lower part of the castle and find The body of Sir Karell.
 Baron Otto tries to kill Sir Karell.
 Zellen explains that they must all be killed at once or the others will fall on them.
-The trio lose their light and get trapped in the castle.
+The trio loses their light and get trapped in the castle.

 Irena acts like she has something to tell Fedor but she says she can’t.
 That night Luna leads Irena to the castle as well.
 Fedor follows her to the castle.
-At the castle Irena sees all of the vampires including her dead father.
+At the castle, Irena sees all of the vampires including her dead father.
 Zelin and Count Otto hear Sir Karell playing the organ.
 They have lost the inspector somewhere.
 Luna is about to bite Irena’s neck when Fedor breaks in through a window.
 Count Mora grabs Fedor and pushes him away.

-In the basement Zellen hypnotized Baron Otto.
+In the basement, Zellen hypnotized Baron Otto.
 He tells him it is a year earlier on the night of Sir Karell’s murder.
 Irena goes and sits by her father who is playing the organ.
 Then she says she can’t do it.
 Her “father” says Mrs. Borotyn you must.
 The inspector pops up and says they actor looks so much like her father.
 The inspector talks her into continuing their secret plan.
-They also reminder her that Baron Otto was behind the first attack on Fedor.
+They also remind her that Baron Otto was behind the first attack on Fedor.

 Professor Zelin is really the Chief Inspector of the Prague Police.
 Baron Otto reenacts the murder.
 It is revealed that Baron Otto wanted to marry Irena.
-Also Otto spikes Karell’s medicine.
+Also, Otto spikes Karell’s medicine.
 Otto prepares to cut Karell’s neck with a pin knife and heats a glass to suction the blood.
 The inspector and Zellen arrest Otto and dehypnotize him.
 Irena explains to Fedor that she could tell him about the trick.

 Upstairs Count Mora and Luna are packing their trunk.
 It turns out that they were actors from Luna’s Bat Woman Theatre, hired by the police to trap Otto.
 Count Mora decides to add vampires to their act.